Tokyo

 The scene includes bands that have been active for decades and bands that formed in the last few years.
 Some names that appear regularly on Tokyo bills:

 Sabbat has been running since the 1980s.
 Abigail and Barbatos sit in the same generation.
-These bands defined what Japanese black metal sounds like to the rest of the world, and they still play Tokyo rooms.
+These bands helped define Japanese black metal internationally and still appear in Tokyo contexts.

 Newer bands fill out the regular bills.
-The lineage section on the Worship Pain about page lists some of the bands that have shaped or shared stages with this project.
-Funeral Sutra, Retch, Darkcorpse, Amputee, Swazond, Congregation, Balmung, Terror Squad, and Coffin Dancer are names you will see on Tokyo flyers.
+The Worship Pain about page lists related bands and background.
+Funeral Sutra, Retch, Darkcorpse, Amputee, Swazond, Congregation, Balmung, Terror Squad, and Coffin Dancer are names you may see on Tokyo flyers.

 How Does Touring Work Through Tokyo?

 International bands come through regularly.
-Karras from Paris played Earthdom on a stacked local bill.
+Karras from Paris played Earthdom with local acts.
 Spectral Wound came through on the same circuit that took Worship Pain to Taipei.
-European and North American bands route through Tokyo as part of Asia runs, and the local promoters know how to build mixed bills that give the touring act a real room and a real crowd.

-For bands outside Japan thinking about a Tokyo date, the process is straightforward.
+For bands outside Japan thinking about a Tokyo date, the route is straightforward.
 Contact a local band or promoter.
-They handle the room, the bill, and the door.
+They handle the venue, the bill, and the door.
 Bring your gear or arrange backline.
-Play the show.
-The infrastructure is informal but reliable.
+Confirm the date, bill, and backline early.

 What Makes Tokyo Different?